blitze/phpBB-ext-sitemaker_content/README.md

 * Manage view settings in ACP
 * Create custom views in ACP
 * Other extensions can provide new or extend or replace existing content views
-* Other extensions can provide new or extend it replace existing fields
+* Other extensions can provide new or extend or replace existing fields
 * Schedule articles to be posted on some future date
+* Ability to mark fields as required
 * Choose who can input a field: poster or moderator
 * Force-require approval before publishing
 * Use permission system to restrict access to a particular content type
 * Uses phpBB forum to store content so they are searchable
+* Adds minimum meta tags for social sharing

 ### Available Blocks
 * Recent Content